Mastodon

 Our second day was spent in the heart of classic Tuscany.
 Driving through the Val d'Orcia, our first stop was in Pienza.
 Along with the the Val d'Orcia, Pienza was declared a World Heritage Site in 2004.
 Architecturally, Pienza is considered a cornerstone of Renaissance urbanism.
 We had a deliciously simple lunch at Sette Di Vino on Piazza di Spagna, a short walk from Pienza Cathedral.
 Our second stop was the hilltop town of Montalcino, where the exceptional Brunello di Montalcino wine comes from.
 There is an excellent wine-tasting experience in the Fortress in Montalcino, where you can sample the regional wines along Charcuterie with local Formaggio.
 Lastly, we went into Montepulciano after a short rejuvenation at the villa.
 We needed more time, but we did manage to have a delicious dinner at La Pasion.
 The staff was engaging and accommodating, and the food and drinks were excellent.

-Local opera singer at Piazza Pio II in Pienza
+Street performer singing opera on steps of Piazza Pio II in Pienza with tourists watching

-Local opera singer at Piazza Pio II in Pienza
+Street performer singing opera on steps of Piazza Pio II in Pienza with tourists watching

 Enoteca la Fortezza di Montalcino (Montalcino)